Monday, November 11, 2024

 AMDG

 President Ronald Reagan speaking with St. Pope John Paul II at one of their four meetings in the 1980s, in which they laid the groundwork for the overthrow of Communism in Europe.
 Both were actors in their youth and had a remarkable stage presence.
 Reagan stared in many black and white Hollywood movies.
 This acting experience served both of them well on the world stage and contributed to their charisma.
 President Reagan would always be civil and presidential, even joking with those who opposed him in his presidential campaigns.
 He would even play golf with the Speaker of the House, Tip O’Neil, a leader of the Democratic Party.
 That relationship helped them to act in a bipartisan way for the common good of the Country as opposed to a hostile polarization and tearing each other apart with insults.
 He showed how a democracy should work.
-Sincerely following President Reagan's example would have helped Donald Trump to achieve even landslide victories in the elections of 2016, 2020, and 2024.

 When Pope John Paul II and President Ronald Reagan met in private for the first time in 1982, the encounter went far beyond formalities and official business.
 According to the Knights of Columbus publication, Knightline for its members, the two men shared their spiritual views.
 They discussed the assassination attempts that nearly ended both of their lives the year before.
 They prayed.
 Was it providential that both survived?